ec1oud/sologyr/README.md

 - [x] precipitation forecast beyond the next 2 hours
 - [x] temperature forecast
 - [x] second screen (accessed via wrist flick/tap) showing longer forecast (full-width horizontal chart), and the time
+- [x] Android app includes and installs the Pebble watch face

 Not well tested but but perhaps working:
 - [ ] learning the user's active periods of day, so as to ask the phone to fetch weather updates during that time only.
 That plus a frequency limit should keep API calls to a minimum.